multiml package

 Add data to the storegate with given options.

-If var_names already exists in given data_id and phase, the data are appended, otherwise var_names are newly registered and the data are stored.
+var_namesalready exists in givendata_idandphase, the data are appended, otherwisevar_namesare newly registered and the data are stored.- Parameters:

 Examples